 To aid in locating stations, links to zoomable Google maps are provided, which also show the routes in and out of these stations.
 Also included are links to various other Web sites, showing what has become of these great old stations.

 Throughout most of the United States, the levels of passenger service declined significantly, before the invention of the "Solari board".
 Solari of Italy developed these boards with mechanical flip technology, for display of departure and arrival information.
-Several major stations in the Northeast Corridor were equipped with Solari boards, in 2017 this board still remained at Philadelphia 30th Street Station.
+Several major stations in the Northeast Corridor were equipped with Solari boards.
+The last remaining Solari board at Philadelphia 30th Street Station, was scheduled to be replaced in 2019.

 Solari's mechanical flip technology generally has been replaced with digital displays, requiring less maintenance.
 In 2010, the Solari board at Boston South Station was replaced with this new digital board.